storybookjs/test-runner/README.md

 #### Manually configuring istanbul

-Some frameworks or Storybook builders might not automatically accept babel plugins.
-In that case, you will have to manually configure whatever flavor of [istanbul](https://istanbul.js.org/) (rollup, vite, webpack loader) your project might require.
+Some frameworks or Storybook builders (e.g. Vite) might not automatically accept babel plugins.
+In that case, you will have to manually configure whatever flavor of [istanbul](https://istanbul.js.org/) (Rollup, Vite, Webpack loader) your project might require.
+You can find recipes in [this repository](https://github.com/yannbf/storybook-coverage-recipes) that include many different configurations and steps on how to set up coverage in each of them.

 ### 2 - Run tests with --coverage flag